Introduction

 | period_name | string | The period this rule defines.
 Any time not covered by a rule is off_peak. |

-| season_start_md season_end_md | string | MM-DD season bounds.
+| season_start_md season_end_md | string | MM-DD season bounds, or null when that side of the season is anchored (see below).
 If the end falls before the start, the season wraps the year-end. |

 | days_of_week | integer | Weekday bitmask — bit 0 = Monday … bit 6 = Sunday.
 31 = Mon–Fri. |